-- (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if disqualified from acting under the provisions of article 46. - 35.
+- (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if disqualified from acting under the provisions of article 46. - (3) No person who has received remuneration of more than the value of 20 hours work at the UK national minimum wage from the charity or any company controlled by the charity within the past two years may be appointed as a director of the charity. - 35.
 The minimum number of directors shall be 5 and the maximum number of directors shall be 12.
 2 of the 12 positions shall be reserved for appointment by the directors (co-option). - 36.
-The first directors shall be those persons notified to Companies House as the first directors of the charity. - 37.
-A director may not appoint an alternate director or anyone to act on their behalf at meetings of the directors.
+The first directors shall be those persons notified to Companies House as the first directors of the charity.

+37. A director may not appoint an alternate director or anyone to act on their behalf at meetings of the directors.